sebCzabak/HorrorJsAdventure/README.md

 ## About

-This game was created by sebCzabak(https://github.com/sebCzabak).
+This game was created by Sebastian Czabak(https://github.com/sebCzabak).

 ## Contact